frksteenhoff/emsbystyrk-frontend/README.md

-# EMS by styrk
+# EMS by Styrk

-Frontend repository for the website EMS by STYRK.
+Frontend repository for the website EMS by Styrk.

 ## Get started
 This project is built using Sveltekit.
 The boilerplate for this project is forked from the [sanity-sveltekit](https://github.com/sanity-io/get-started-sanity-sveltekit) starter repo.